waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle Tower:** The receptionist at (7, 6) on BattleTower1F stated that only three Pokémon may be entered.
 This is a confirmed prerequisite.

 ## 5. Current Leading Hypothesis & Untested Assumptions
 - **Battle Tower Escape (Primary Hypothesis):** The only way to make the receptionist move is to successfully **win a battle** in one of the challenges.
 All other simple and complex environmental interactions have failed.
-My current goal is to build a team to test this.
+- **Battle Tower Escape (Alternative Hypothesis):** The 'PROF.OAK's PC' option in the lobby is an unexplored interaction that may be the key to escaping.
+This must be tested before committing to the primary hypothesis.
 - **FLY HM:** I'm assuming FLY isn't working due to a story event or a bug. **Alternative Hypothesis:** Maybe it only works from certain locations (like cities) or I'm missing a prerequisite I'm unaware of.
 - **Azalea Gym:** The statues at the entrance might be switches.
 Alt: They do nothing, and the puzzle is floor-based or involves trainer interaction order.